-Samuel Bodurtha defends mortgage lenders, servicers, and investors in individual and class action claims involving residential mortgage loan origination, transfers and assignments, and foreclosure.
-He has extensive experience working with clients on cases arising from allegations of mortgage fraud, predatory lending, and violations of consumer protection statutes such as the:
+Sam Bodurtha defends mortgage lenders, servicers, and investors in individual and class action claims involving residential mortgage loan origination, transfers and assignments, and foreclosure.
+He has extensive experience working with clients on cases arising from allegations of mortgage fraud, predatory lending, and violations of consumer protection statutes such as:

 Sam also represents lenders, servicers, and their agents in municipal tax sales and redemptions, in title clearing actions, in response to code violation proceedings, and defense of property receivership proceedings.

-Sam is partner in charge of Hinshaw's Boston and Providence offices and a member of the firm's Asian American Affinity Network.
-Before joining the firm, he was an associate with one of Rhode Island's largest litigation firms, where he handled cases involving product liability, premises liability, transportation law, insurance coverage, corporate successor liability, and insurance defense.
+Sam is former partner in charge of Hinshaw's Boston and Providence offices and is a member of the firm's Executive Committee and Asian American Affinity Network.
+Before joining the firm, he practiced law with one of Rhode Island's largest litigation firms.

 - Mortgage Bankers Association